ros-controls/ros2_controllers/joint_trajectory_controller/docs/index.rst

 The controller uses `common hardware interface definitions`_.

-(*Not implemented yet*) When using a pure ``velocity`` or ``effort`` controllers a command is generated using the desired state and state error using a velocity feedforward term puls a corrective PID term.
+(*Not implemented yet*) When using a pure ``velocity`` or ``effort`` controllers a command is generated using the desired state and state error using a velocity feedforward term plus a corrective PID term.

 A yaml file for joint trajectory controllers looks something like: